Skip to main content

 Peer Driven Programs

-Eligibility: Adults 18 and older with a psychiatric disability
+Eligibility: Adults 18 and older with a primary mental health diagnosis

 Stepping Stone Drop in Center

 Program: Stepping Stone is a safe, unstructured program for people with mental illness who choose not to participate in programs with requirements for attendance and participation.
 This setting provides a low demand environment appealing to individuals who have not been comfortable participating in other mental health programs.
 The only requirement for participation is self‐report of mental illness.
 Drop In provides opportunities for social interaction with peers and support from all peer staff.
 Program staff provide self‐help groups and one on one support for individuals who choose the option of a less structured and supportive environment and also engage in community projects and outings.
 Lunch is provided daily which may be the main meal of the day for participants.
-The Drop In is open Monday through Thursday, 9:30am-2:00pm.
+The Drop In is open Monday through Friday 9am-2:30pm.
+Available to: Individuals with a mental health diagnosis.
+Contact: 607-773-3204

 Peer Support Institute